xwxztq/climax4music/README.md

 # climax4music
- This is for extract the climax for music
+ This is for extracting the climax for music

+ # How to use?
+ use the spectrogram.processaudio(filepath,filename) to use it